-And in fact, I myself bought a whole bunch of keys very cheaply through that deal.
+And in fact, I, I myself bought a whole bunch of keys very cheaply through that deal.

-But the idea being to get these keys out there to as many people as possible.
+But the idea being to get these keys out there to as many people as, as possible.

 Makes sense.
-So I think we have a good picture in terms of birthday week, innovation weeks, and its evolution over the years.
+Makes sense.
+So I think we have a good picture in terms of birthday week, innovation weeks and its evolution over the years.

-I think that also, in a sense, motivated others in the industry to give it away, right?
+I think that also in a sense, motivated others in the industry to give away, right?

-I mean, all of these things are too, which doesn't have egress fees.
-Hopefully rethink how things are priced on the Internet and hopefully provide fair and clear pricing for whatever you're putting on the net.
+I mean, all of these things are too, which doesn't have egress fees, hopefully rethink how things are priced on the Internet and hopefully provide fair and clear pricing for, you know, whatever you're putting on the net.

-Exactly, makes sense.
-Before we go, this week there was an iPhone 15 announcement from Apple, and there was also in our call for radar bulletin of sorts, some outages, some problems, disruptions in terms of Internet.
+And there was also in our call for radar bulletin of sorts, some outages, some problems and disruptions in terms of Internet.

 I'll share my screen for us to take a look on that.

 In terms of the outages, mostly there's this space link outage.